 The basics of renting in Italy

 Firstly, unlike many countries, there is no such thing as a private tenancy agreement between a tenant and landlord in Italy.
-Any and all tenancies in Italy exceeding 30 consecutive days are registered & regulated through the local municipality with fixed term contracts.
-What makes renting for exchange students particularly challenging is the standard rental contract available - otherwise referred to as the ‘4+4’.
-This form of contract is valid for 4-years and constitutes the vast majority of rentals on the market.
-This is great for full time residents benefitting from 4-years of fixed rental rates but for exchange students, it leaves you with a lot less to choose from than you may have originally thought, especially if you are in Milan for less than a year (considered short term / transitory).
-For these reasons, most will look to specific student housing or co-living options that specialise in Short Term stays and can facilitate a specific contract, referred to as a ‘Contratto Transitorio’ or otherwise, a sponsored cohabitation.
+Any and all tenancy periods in Italy exceeding 30 consecutive days are registered & regulated through the local revenue office (Agenzia Entrate) with fixed term contracts.
+What makes renting for exchange students particularly challenging is the standard rental contract available, otherwise referred to as the ‘4+4’.
+This form of contract is valid for 4-years, with an additional 4-year option, and constitutes the most common rental type in Italy.
+This is ideal for full time residents benefitting from 4-years of fixed rental rates but for students in Milan for less than a year, rental options are significantly limited as a result.
+For these reasons, most will look to specific student housing or co-living options that specialise in short-term / transitional stays; facilitating a specific contract type, referred to as the ‘Contratto Transitorio’, valid for periods between 1-18 months.

 TOP TIPS FOR BOOKING ACCOMMODATION FROM ABROAD

 Many students will rightly secure their accommodation before they arrive to Milan.
-Furthermore, its best to secure your accommodation several months before the semester when the rental market is less busy.
-Finding accommodation, particularly in January and September can be extremely difficult and expensive, as the market demand reaches it peak.
+Furthermore, its best to secure accommodation several months before the onset of a new semester when the rental market is less saturated.
+Finding accommodation, particularly in January or September can be extremely difficult and expensive, as demand in the student rental market reaches its peak.

 If you are booking from abroad follow these simple tips:

-Understand the difference between; a Marketplace, an Agency and a Landlord.
-This is especially important if you are using online portals like UniPlaces or even Facebook Marketplace.
-You may pay an online platform a commission but they are NOT your landlord NOR do they mediate the tenancy for you in Milan as a traditional high street agency would.
-If you have a problem with your landlord or property when you land - its generally between you and the landlord.
+Understand the difference between; a Marketplace, an Agency, and a Landlord.
+This is especially important if you are using online marketplaces like UniPlaces or Spotahome.
+You may pay an online platform a commission but they are NOT your landlord, NOR do they mediate the tenancy for you in Milan as a traditional high street agency would.
+If you have a problem with your landlord or property when you land - it’s generally between you and the landlord to resolve.

-If you can't visit the property and/or owner in-person, avoid private landlords online!
+If you can't visit the property and/or owner in-person, completely avoid private landlords online!
 Yes. really.

 Use your university housing list!
-Most university campus accommodation is reserved for Italian Freshers however most of the main universities also provide a list of accredited rental agencies in the city.
+Most university accommodation is naturally reserved for first-year Italian students, however your university may provide a list of partnering rental agencies in the city.

-You can also find a rental agency yourself online however ensure that they are a company duly incorporated in Italy by confirming their registered company address & VAT number.
+You can also find a rental agency yourself online, however ensure that they are duly incorporated in Italy by confirming their registered company address & VAT number (Partita IVA).
+Please note, rental agencies typically charge a commission equivalent to 12% the annual rental value, in addition to VAT (22%), however unlike online marketplaces, they provide tenants with a local reference point.

-Hostels are another popular first-stop for students in Milan.
-Most have a maximum 14-day occupancy however for those arriving off-peak, who are more confident (and speak some Italian) - they provide a safe place to stay when you land, affording you 2-weeks to find a more permanent spot.
+Youth Hostels are another popular first-stop for students in Milan.
+Most have a maximum 14-day occupancy, however for those arriving in anticipation, they provide a safe place to stay when you land, affording you time to find a more permanent place.
+Madama Hostel is one of our favourites!

 TOP TIPS FOR BOOKING ACCOMMODATION FROM MILAN

-If you are already living in the city, things are a bit easier;
+If you are already in the city, things are a bit easier;

 Visit high street agencies around your university!
 Milan is full of rental agencies - have a walk around your campus!

-Contact AND visit private landlords during the day.
-If you are looking in the private market, this is the only way to do it safely.
-Also bring a friend along whenever visiting a private landlord and make sure that they are the legal owner (most forms of sublease in Italy are illegal)!
+Contact and visit private landlords during the day.
+If you’re exploring the private rental market, this is the only way to do it safely.
+Be sure to bring a friend along whenever visiting a private landlord and make sure that they are the legal owner (most forms of sublease in Italy are illegal)!

-Check the notice boards in the university libraries!
-Some universities such as Bocconi have removed their pin boards but some campuses still have room swap offers advertised from outgoing students!
-Again its super important to visit the place BEFORE sending any money where you are not going through a company or registered agent.
+Check the notice boards in your university library!
+Some universities such as Bocconi have removed their pin boards but some campuses still have housing offers advertised from outgoing students!
+Again, if you’re not going through a company or agent, it’s vital to visit the place BEFORE signing a contract or sending any deposit amounts.

 LAST BUT NOT LEAST...
 SECURITY DEPOSITS